ashokgurudayal/Sprint-Estimator/README.md

 A Project to help teams estimate the points for stories during Sprint Grooming.

-This is achieved by sockets and it was build as a desktop app using Java swing.
+This was achieved using sockets and it was build as a desktop app using Java swing.

 A video of the working is shown below